M. Sage

 Matthew Sage is a musician, intermedia artist, recording engineer and producer, publisher, teacher, partner, and parent.
 Since the early 2010s, between Colorado and Chicago, he’s rendered projects with playful, nuanced velocity and a completist sensibility, assembling an idiosyncratic catalog of experimental studio music that sprawls in various directions.

 In 2014, Sage moved to Chicago to attend graduate school at the School of the Art Institute of Chicago, where he studied writing and intermedia arts.
 From his home studio practice, Sage became absorbed in the worlds of synthesis, dabbling with many generic tropes and styles, often incorporating field recordings and sound design elements fabricated with synthesizers and electronics.
-A steady stream of projects flowed through Patient Sounds and for a bevy of well-regarded experimental labels, including Geographic North, Florabelle Records, Noumenal Loom, Orange Milk, Moon Glyph, and Past Inside The Present, garnering attention from publications such as The Wire and NPR.
+A steady stream of projects flowed through Patient Sounds and for a bevy of well-regarded experimental labels, including Geographic North, Florabelle Records, Noumenal Loom, Orange Milk, Moon Glyph, and Past Inside The Present, garnering attention from publications such as Pitchfork, The Wire and NPR.